Anne Queffélec

 The supremely gifted Andreï Korobeinikov with Beethoven’s farewell to the piano.

-Piano phenomenon Yoav Levanon with a highly ambitious programme of Studies (Chopin, Schumann, and Liszt).
+Piano phenomenon Yoav Levanon with a highly ambitious programme of Studies (Chopin, Rachmaninov, and Liszt).

 Polish pianist Rafał Blechacz is perfectly musically attuned to his fellow countryman Chopin.